 - Previous applicants are welcome to apply, if adding a new dimension to former projects or launching a new computer science project.

-Selection Criteria: The funding criteria for 2018 are:
+Selection Criteria: The funding criteria are:

 - Educator Audience: Pre-service or in-service teachers who reach students ages 10-18